AdityaGirdhar/cse558-data-science/README.md

 ## Model: Best-K Review Scores

-- We devised a composite score to gauge product/service performance based on textual reviews
+- We devised a composite score to gauge product/service performance based on textual reviews.
+The formula is as follows:

+ review_score = 0.6*rating + 0.3*useful_count + 0.1*sentiment_score